Trade Credit Insurance

 1. Increased Sales and Expansion: When a company’s receivables are insured, they can safely sell more to existing customers, as well as expand into areas that would otherwise be too risky.

-2. Improve Cash Flow: a credit insurance policy can improve your cash flow by reducing the number of days a sale can be outstanding.
+2. Protect Cash Flow: a credit insurance policy can improve your cash flow after a clam is filed by reducing the number of days a sale can be outstanding.
 It also allows for the outsourcing of debt collection services at no extra cost.

 3. Better Financing Rates from Your Lender: Lenders look favorably on companies that have taken the added measure of protection that trade credit insurance offers.
 They will typically lend more capital for insured receivables and may reduce the cost of funds.